 3. Different Types of Camping Chairs

 Backpacking chairs – Backpacking chairs are portable, diminutive chairs that can be easily be attached to a backpack or fold to fit inside one.
 They are generally nothing more than a tiny stool with three legs.
 What you should look for in this case is something that’s extremely small and lightweight.
-In these types of chair, the one trait you should prioritize is portability.
+In these types, the one trait you should prioritize is portability.
 Here, in this subgroup is where you’ll find the best portable chairs.

-Beach chairs – If you want to take your chair out onto the sand, we highly recommend one that’s beach ready— some companies pride themselves on advertising this fact.
-These are usually lightweight, light-colored chairs constructed out of a nylon mesh.
+Beach chairs – If you want to take your seat out onto the sand, we highly recommend one that’s beach ready— some companies pride themselves on advertising this fact.
+These are usually lightweight, light-colored choices constructed out of a nylon mesh.
 The mesh will ultimately keep you well ventilated as you soak up the sun.
 You should also find something with waterproof treatment to protect from the sea air.

 Special features – The add ons: Nowadays, everything, no matter how trivial, either comes with an extra feature or a free gift.
 Camping chairs are no different, they’ll do anything to lure their target away from the competition and into their grasp.
 Some of the most common add ons are: parasol, bivouac covering, waterproof sheet, free carrying bag, cooler, miniature electric fan, magazine rack, etc.

 While Alps and Coleman take up a big chunk of our list, there’s plenty of high quality options out there on the market today.
 We are going to cover our 10 favorites.
 While our list is not all-inclusive, these nine chairs will cover just about any outdoor camping adventure you can throw at them.

 Below, we look at our 10 favorites in much more detail.
 We cover cost, features, pros, cons and more.
 Any of the chairs in our top 10 should put you on the path to a very successful outdoor excursion, whenever the wilderness calls.